Suffolk County Transit: Bus service hours

-Bus route assignments
+Route assignments

-Rather than operate its services in-house like most transit agencies, Suffolk County Transit contracts all their routes to private contractors.
-The table below lists the private contractors hired to provide fixed-route services.
-It does not include Suffolk County Accessible Transportation paratransit service, which is solely operated by Suffolk Bus Corporation.
+Rather than operate its services in-house like many other transit agencies, Suffolk County Transit contracts all their routes to private contractors.

-The assignments in this table are as of June 3, 2024.
+The table below lists the private contractors hired to provide fixed-route services and their assignments as of June 3, 2024.
+It does not include Suffolk County Accessible Transportation (SCAT) paratransit service, which is solely operated by Suffolk Bus Corporation.